 This type of sexual manipulation is an example of how annoying and aggressive Mary can be with her “wokeness.”
 She doesn’t understand that just because someone doesn’t feel like ever having sexual relations with someone of the same gender, it doesn’t automatically make that person homophobic.
 Mary’s view on this matter is very narrow-minded and ignorant.

-It’s simple courtesy and respect among sex partners: Don’t pressure people into doing something that don’t feel comfortable doing.
+It’s simple courtesy and respect among sex partners: Don’t pressure people into doing something they don’t feel comfortable doing.
 Mary doesn’t have a grasp of that concept when she tries to make her husband feel “old-fashioned” and “uptight” if he doesn’t agree to what she wants.

 Viewers won’t feel too sorry for Mary when her plan to show “old-fashioned” and “uptight” Mark how an open relationship works ends up backfiring on her when he starts to like polyamory a little too much for her comfort level.
 There are some very predictable things that happen regarding pregnancy and STD concerns.
 And there’s the inevitable jealousy and partner mistrust that a lot of swingers think they’ll be immune to, but it’s a lifestyle hazard of being a swinger that some people are more honest about than others.